wasp-lang/wasp/web/docs/advanced/deployment/manually.md

 - `DATABASE_URL` <Required />

-  The URL of the Postgres database you want your app to use (e.g., `postgresql://mydbuser:mypass@localhost:5432/nameofmydb`).
+  The URL of the PostgreSQL database you want your app to use (e.g., `postgresql://mydbuser:mypass@localhost:5432/nameofmydb`).

 - `WASP_WEB_CLIENT_URL` <Required />